HosseinRashno/MyCV/README.md

 # MyCV
-This repo contain my CV in English.
-The Farsi(Persian) version will be comitted soon.
+This repo contain my CV in English and Farsi(Persian).

 ` If you want to hire me, Please contact me`